DIYgod/RSSHub/docs/en/joinus/new-rss/before-start.md

 };
 ```

+The `maintainer.js` file is useful for keeping track of who is responsible for maintaining an RSS route.
+When a user encounters an issue with your RSS route, they can reach out to the maintainers listed in this file.

 ### `templates` folder

-This folder contains the templates for your new RSS feed.
-You only need this if you are trying to render custom HTML content other than the HTML content from the original website.
-If you don't need to render any custom HTML content, you can skip this section.
+The `templates` folder contains templates for your new RSS route.
+You only need this folder if you want to render custom HTML content instead of using the original website's HTML content.
+If you don't need to render any custom HTML content, you can skip this folder.

-The file extension of each template should be `.art`.
+Each template file should have a `.art` file extension.

 ### radar.js

-This file helps users to subscribe to your new RSS rule when they are using [RSSHub Radar](https://github.com/DIYgod/RSSHub-Radar).
-The content will be covered in a later section.
+The `radar.js` file helps users subscribe to your new RSS route when they use [RSSHub Radar](https://github.com/DIYgod/RSSHub-Radar) or other software that is compatible with its format.
+We'll cover more about this in a later section.

-### Your new RSS rule `issue.js`
+### Your new RSS route `issue.js`

-Now you can [start writing](/en/joinus/new-rss/start-code.html) your new RSS rule.
+Now you can [start writing](/en/joinus/new-rss/start-code.html) your new RSS route.

 ## Acquire Data

-Typically, data can be acquired through HTTP requests (via API or web page) sent by [got](https://github.com/sindresorhus/got).

-Occasionally [puppeteer](https://github.com/puppeteer/puppeteer) is required for browser stimulation and page rendering in order to acquire the data.
+To acquire data for your new RSS route, you will typically make HTTP requests using [got](https://github.com/sindresorhus/got) to an API or webpage.
+In some cases, you may need to use [puppeteer](https://github.com/puppeteer/puppeteer) to simulate a browser and render a webpage in order to acquire data.

-The retrieved data are most likely in JSON or HTML format.
-For HTML, [cheerio](https://github.com/cheeriojs/cheerio) can be used for further processing.
+The data you retrieve will typically be in JSON or HTML format.
+If you're working with HTML, you can use [cheerio](https://github.com/cheeriojs/cheerio) for further processing.

-Below is a list of data collection methods, ordered by the **level of recommendation**:
+Here's a list of recommended data collection methods, ordered by preference:

-1.  **Via API**: The most recommended way to retrieve data.
-The API is usually more stable and faster than extracting data from the HTML web page.
+1.  **Via API**: This is the most recommended way to retrieve data, as APIs are usually more stable and faster than extracting data from an HTML webpage.

-2.  **Via HTML web page using got**: If the API is not available, you can try to retrieve data from the HTML web page.
-You will use this approach most of the time.
-Note that if the HTML contains embedded JSON, you should use that over the rest of the HTML elements.
+2.  **Via HTML webpage using got**: If an API is not available, you can try to retrieve data from the HTML webpage.
+This is the method you'll use most of the time.
+Note that if the HTML contains embedded JSON, you should use that instead of the rest of the HTML elements.

-3.  **Common configured route**: The common configured route is a special route that can easily generate RSS by reading JSON data through cheerio (CSS selectors and jQuery functions).
+3.  **Common Configured Route**: The Common Configured Route is a special route that can easily generate RSS by reading JSON data through cheerio (CSS selectors and jQuery functions).

-4.  **Puppeteer**: In some cases, you may need to use puppeteer to retrieve data.
-For example, if the web page needs to be rendered.
+4.  **Puppeteer**: In some rare cases, you might need to use puppeteer to simulate a browser and retrieve data.
+This is the least recommended method and should only be used if absolutely necessary, such as when the webpage is blocked behind a browser integrity check or heavily encrypted.
+If possible, it's best to use other methods such as API requests or retrieving data from the HTML page directly using [got](https://github.com/sindresorhus/got) or [cheerio](https://github.com/cheeriojs/cheerio).